Atarashihi/WHSTechNotes/journal.md

 | Fiona       | Gado Gado       | Creme Brulee       |
 | Tobias      | Shrimp Ceviche  | French Apple Cake  |
 | Leanne      | Beef Wellington | Raspberry Tiramasu |

+# November 3, 2025
+ SNAP being shut down is a big deal because people from lowbudget neighborhoods or people with low income wont be able to afford food.
+The internet could help people find things like food banks or other food drives in thier area.
+Although, people could have trouble affording the internet or contact with others.
+I would create a device called the FLDSMDF.
+And this miracoulous machine would turn water, into food.